malvikasharan/APRICOT/README.md

   $ docker run -it malvikasharan/apricot bash
   ```

+**3. Test if the software is successfully installed**

+  Here is a quick way to test if different modules work in your system (without really installing the complete filesystem).

   **Go to the `home` folder to test the software**
   ```
   $ cd home
   $ apricot -h
   ```

-**3. Test if the software is successfully installed**

-  Here is a quick way to test if different modules work in your system (without really installing the complete filesystem).

-  The repository contains a shell script [APRICOT/shell_scripts/run_example.sh](https://github.com/malvikasharan/APRICOT/blob/master/shell_scripts/run_example.sh) with shell commands that can be used for the demonstration of APRICOT installation including analysis with an example.
+  The git repository contains a shell script [APRICOT/shell_scripts/run_example.sh](https://github.com/malvikasharan/APRICOT/blob/master/shell_scripts/run_example.sh) with shell commands that can be used for the demonstration of APRICOT installation including analysis with an example.

   ```
   $ wget -N https://raw.githubusercontent.com/malvikasharan/APRICOT/master/shell_scripts/run_example.sh